Connector Basics: USB-A vs. USB-C

 EU Mandate & Market Trends

-As of December 2024, the EU requires all new mobile devices to charge via USB-C, extending to laptops by April 2026.
+As of December 2024, the EU requires all new mobile devices to charge via USB-C, with laptops to follow by April 2026.
 This common-charger rule will simplify life for consumers, reduce e-waste, and standardise specs across industries.

 Choosing the Right Cable